-I’m concerned that we have gotten to the point that so many people are taking photos of their food and posting them on social media on a regular basis.
-I’m not talking about a picture of your birthday cake or the occasional photo of an exotic meal when you’re on vacation.
+I’m concerned that we have gotten to the point that so many people are taking photos of their food and regularly posting them on social media.
+I’m not talking about a picture of your birthday cake or the occasional photo of an exotic meal on vacation.
 I’m talking about your Monday night dinner or your pre-workout snack.
-I think that if you took a survey of everyone that you know, they would unanimously agree that they don’t particularly care about your organic chicken.
+If you took a survey of everyone you know, they would unanimously agree that they don’t particularly care about your organic chicken.
 I have never once woken up in the morning and thought, “I can’t wait to find out what so-and-so ate for dinner last night.”
-Your posting a photo of your salad does not make me feel closer to you, help to foster a better relationship with me or inspire me to make a salad.
+Your posting a photo of your salad does not make me feel closer to you, help foster a better relationship with me, or inspire me to make a salad.
 In no way does it shape my impression of you as a person.
-You know what it might do though?
-It might make me feel ashamed if I weren’t in a position to buy those same foods or if I didn’t have the time or the skillset necessary to prepare a similar meal.
+Do you know what it might do, though?
+It might make me feel ashamed if I weren’t able to buy those same foods or if I didn’t have the time or the skillset necessary to prepare a similar meal.
 And you know what people who are ashamed do?
 Often, they eat whatever is close at hand and sabotage their wellbeing in a myriad of other ways.
-We need to start questioning the people who insist on doing this – “Why did you post a photo of your taco last night?
+We need to start questioning the people who insist on doing this – “Why did you post a photo of your stir-fry last night?
 I was so confused.”
 If you’re not confused, you should be, and more than a little concerned.

 Stop Talking About Cheat Days